lchski/flowratio-local/README.md

 I think these are needed to reach the dangerous dogfooding point.

 - [x] Show notification when pinging
-- [ ] Randomise interval between pings
+- [x] Randomise interval between pings
 - [ ] Import/export targeting CSV
-- [ ] Autodetect when running again after sleep, closed tab, etc. Add "off" tagged (practically, if the time since the last ping is "long", add T/n "off" samples.)
-Off means flowratio was off, not anything else.
+- [ ] Autodetect when running again after sleep, closed tab, etc. Add "off" tagged Off means flowratio was off, not anything else.
+This can be accomplished practically by storing the time for the next ping in localstorage and then if now is singificantly greater than nextping, it means the ping happened when flowratio was unable to bug the user, i.e. "off"
-- [ ] Set sane default times
+- [x] Set sane default times
-- [ ] Stop clearing localstorage automatically
+- [x] Stop clearing localstorage automatically

 #### Nice-to-haves